BLEMF 2026

 (Ithaca, NY/Madrid, Spain) Internationally accomplished historical keyboardist Patricia García Gil explores Parlor Music—a genre in which those of “the fair sex” were meant to charm rather than to dazzle—throughout the first century of the United States.
 Moving from the earliest piano music written by American women veiled as “A Lady” or “A Young Lady,” to more sophisticated works by recognized American women composers, to South American women composers who through influence and immigration bridged the two continents, Gil brilliantly links women’s parlor culture to a rising public virtuosity most often reserved for men.

-Pre-Concert Discussion screened at the start of the program, with Glenda Goodman, a historian of music who specializes in American music of the seventeenth and eighteenth centuries.
+Pre-Concert Discussion screened at the start of the program, between Patricia and Glenda Goodman, Associate Professor at the University of Pennsylvania and a historian of music who specializes in American music of the seventeenth and eighteenth centuries.

 Patrica García Gil is a BLEM Emerging Artist.